 PERMALIGN® is the world’s leading machinery positional change measurement system.
 Since 1986, it has proven itself as the most accurate and dependable solution for thermal growth measurement.
 PERMALIGN is a laser-based system capable of detecting and accurately measuring both relative or absolute movement, depending on the prisms and setups selected.
 To this day, it remains unequaled in ease of use and precision of measurement.

 A great majority of the PERMALIGN applications involve installing two roof prisms and two laser monitors on the inboard bearing housing of each machine.
 By measuring the bearing housing movement, the alignment change can be determined from the relative movement of the machines.
 The preferred method of installation is to drill and tap a 10-32 × ½” deep hole into some part of the machine that is directly connected to the bearing housing as shown below.

 Sometimes, this is not possible.
 The next solution is to construct a strong bracket (usually of 5/8″ thick steel plate) that can be physically attached to the bearing housing.
 This usually involves temporarily replacing a housing bolt with a longer bolt that allows the bracket to be “sandwiched” to the machine as shown below.

-Get a piece of cardboard, a pair of scissors and cut out a template for the bracket that you will need.
+Get a piece of cardboard, and a pair of scissors, and cut out a template for the bracket that you will need.
 You can bend it in any shape you wish and mark your mounting points with a marker.
 Need to make a design change?
 Just cut it to change the dimension!
-As shown below, this precision engineered template was crafted with a pocket knife.
+As shown below, this precision-engineered template was crafted with a pocket knife.

 Below is the final result.
 The cardboard template allows the design to be checked prior to fabrication and installation.